bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 ##### `select`

 The `select` method lets you override the SQL `SELECT` clause that is used to retrieve data about the associated objects.
-By default, Rails retrieves all columns.
+By default, Quails retrieves all columns.

 ##### `distinct`